 How to Gain Valuable Experience

 W It is a catch-22 that no one will hire you without experience, but you need experience to get hired.
 There is an answer to this, and that is to volunteer your time learning the ins and outs of event planning as you build your resume.
 Many nonprofits and charities host events to raise awareness and to fundraise, and the beauty of being an event planner is you can choose the styles of events you want to volunteer for, since nearly all industries host them.

 Nonprofit organizations do not have the funds to hire additional event planning staff; their focus is on raising as much money as possible.
 Volunteer to help them plan the event and put your skills to work.
 Work the event and gain hands-on experience.
 Ask questions and learn as much as you can.
 Spread the word that you are thinking of becoming an event planner or launching your own event planning business.
 Get contact information from vendors and business cards from those involved at the charitable organization.

 Volunteering is a great networking opportunity in addition to helping the community.

-Event Planning Certification Is Not a Job Requirement
+Event Planning Certification

 Once you have a few years of experience, you may want to consider certification as either a Certified Meeting Professional (CMP) or a Certified Special Events Professional (CSEP).
 CMP is the most widely recognized certification in the meeting and event planning industry.
 Candidates must have three years of event planning experience and a current full-time job in the industry.
 CSEP focuses on special events and is the only other openly recognized certification in the event planning industry.
 Candidates require three years of experience in the industry and must have had employment in the special events industry in the last twelve months.